 SPRING seems to have sprung here in the Tennessee Valley and we couldn’t be more excited!
 Just yesterday our cars were covered with pollen Chirping birds, blooming flowers, and warmer weather are just a few of the things we look forward to when spring comes around.
 We have to admit though, there is one thing about the season that’s not particularly appealing, and that’s allergies.
 Seems the last few years spring has also been signaled by extreme weather, how about the size of that hail last week.
-Misty and Savannah both had golf ball sized hail stones in their yards!
+Savannah had golf ball-sized hailstones in their yards!
 Chattanooga can be a tough place to live if you have allergies.
 Almost every year we see the pollen count soar into the stratosphere with numbers above 3000 this is an extremely rare occurrence in the world!
 Remember 150 is extremely high!

 Be Aware Of These Dental Side Effects During Allergy Season

 Many of you have experienced it, red, itchy, and watery eyes and the constant sneezing and congestion.
 The effects of seasonal allergies can go even further, however, and may even affect your oral health!
 Here are some mouth-related symptoms to be on the lookout for when seasonal allergies strike.